Advertisement

 The event in which representatives of Caritas Nairobi participated had a tree planting session; there was also input on how to manage waste, with a focus on turning waste into profitable business.

-In her presentation, Mr. Posey lauded the latest CRS partnership with the Standard Chartered Bank Kenya as a reflection of “our shared commitment to not only address immediate basic needs but also to foster long-term stability and empowerment of communities.”
+In his presentation, Mr. Posey lauded the latest CRS partnership with the Standard Chartered Bank Kenya as a reflection of “our shared commitment to not only address immediate basic needs but also to foster long-term stability and empowerment of communities.”

 In an interview with ACI Africa on the sideline of the November 15 initiative that was dubbed “Flood Relief Response” in favour of vulnerable households, the CRS Head of Programs looked back at how the beneficiaries were identified.